 No, only term loans are permitted.

 Are retail businesses eligible for the program?

-Retail businesses are only eligible if they are beginning microenterprises that have fewer than five employees and have incurred expenses or generated revenue for two years or less.
+A retail business is only eligible if it is a beginning microenterprises that has fewer than five employees and has generated revenue for two years or less.